SWFSC/viame-web-noaa-gcp/docs/admin-storage.md

 Whenever you add new folders and/or imagery to the bucket, you must repeat the 'Import data' step.
 Currently the mount point can only be kept up to date automatically using [Pub/Sub notifications](https://kitware.github.io/dive/Deployment-Storage/#pubsub-notifications) if your server has a public static IP address.

-Also, without Pub/Sub notifications, you must delete folders from the collection using the DIVE interface, even after deleting the folders from the bucket.
+Also, without Pub/Sub notifications, you must delete folders from the collection using the VIAME-Web user interface, even after deleting the folders from the bucket.